calcmogul/controls-engineering-in-frc/README.md

 * Rotating claw with independent top/bottom
   * See 971/y2014/control_loops/python/claw.py
   * Use as example of coordinate transformations for states?
+  * Probably just single-jointed arm model for each side with separate LQR controllers, then coordinate transformation to control separation.

 ### Supplementary background